Skip to main content

 Successive Members for the Midland Electorate

-Constituency created under the Redistribution of Seats 1994
+Constituency created under a redistribution of seats in 1994

 Name Party Term